JeffMuniz/d8s-StrApi/README.md

-# 🚀 Strapi Docker and Kubernetes Deployment Magnum DevOps Challenge
+# 🚀 Strapi Docker and Kubernetes Deployment DevOps Challenge
   Let's explore 2 models.
 First a simple and fast deploy, wihth strapi and database at the same machine - Develop Done here
    - To the future:
   Second one will deploy strapi to one server and a db mysql to another server separeted, though at same network - Production